The Vanishing of Sidney Hall: Plot

 The film centers around Sidney Hall, a young novelist whose life is depicted in a non-linear narrative through elliptical flashbacks and flash-forwards through three periods of his life.

-At the age of eighteen, Sidney reads a story about masturbating in the sixth grade to his English class, to the chagrin of his teacher.
+At the age of eighteen, Sidney reads a story to his English class about masturbating in the sixth grade, to the chagrin of his teacher.
 He is spared from expulsion by a fellow English teacher, Duane Jones, who encourages him with his writing.
 Sidney is subsequently approached by a bully, Brett Newport, who requests assistance with digging up a package they buried when they were small children.
 Sidney declines and returns home to his abusive mother Velouria, his downtrodden disabled father Gerald, as well as a love letter from an unidentified "Melody".
 Duane encourages Sidney to use unorthodox, loud tactics to draw Melody out, which he attempts, to no avail.

 He spots a girl from the Jameson family across the street and correctly deduces that she is Melody, though she is hesitant to directly interact with him.
 After seeing Brett bully a classmate, Sidney agrees to help him dig up the package, on the condition that he ceases bullying.
 The pair go and dig the package up, but as they are about to part ways, Brett's father, Judge George Newport, violently arrives on the scene and Brett is forced to hand the package off to Sidney.
-Sidney watches the tape, to discover that it is a recording of Judge Newport having sex with an adolescent girl.
+Sidney watches the tape, to discover that it is a recording of Judge Newport raping an adolescent girl.
 Sidney and Brett rendezvous and agree to go to the authorities with the tape.

 Melody calls Sidney and arranges an impromptu date to the fair with him, in which she takes her family's car without permission.
 At the fair, they bond and Melody admires a small wooden statue at a booth.
 The carver at the booth, Johan Tidemand, gives Sidney the statue for free.
 Having watched Brett's tape and read Sidney's unflattering personal notebooks, Velouria confronts Sidney and throws them into the fireplace.
 Sidney informs Brett that the tape is destroyed, prompting Brett to commit suicide.
-This inspires Sidney to begin writing a controversial novel called "Suburban Tragedy", which Duane admires and sends to the publisher Harold, at Porterhouse, who inks a book deal, with Duane as Sidney's agent.
+This inspires Sidney to begin writing a controversial novel called "Suburban Tragedy", which Duane admires and sends to the publisher Harold, at Porter House, who inks a book deal, with Duane as Sidney's agent.
 Sidney confronts Velouria about him moving away.
 She attacks Sidney, who hits his head on a mantelpiece.
 Sidney and Melody subsequently move away together.